 Improving Subgrade Material

-When the subgrade material is not adequate to support the loads, then additional work should be done to make the material suitable for the construction.
+When the subgrade material is not adequate to support the necessary loads, then additional work should be done to make the material suitable for the construction.
 Normally, subgrade material is improved by installing geotextiles.
-The geotextile is used to prevent mixing soft or inadequate soil that might affect the structural capacity of the subgrade.
+They are used to prevent mixing of soft or inadequate soil that might affect the structural capacity of the subgrade.
 Geotextiles must have specific mechanical and hydraulic properties to ensure they have the right characteristics for their intended use.
-The following items should be considered when working with your subgrade:

 Recommendation and Tips When Working With Soils for Subbase

-When you are preparing and working with your subbase material be careful about the following:
+When you are preparing and working with your subbase material, these are some important issues to keep in mind:

 - Subbase and subgrade characteristics can be controlled using chemicals or other materials.

 - Subbase materials preferably might consist of naturally occurring, coarse-grained soils or blended and processed soils.